goodgravy/full-stop/README.md

 ## Example

-You can find my dotfiles (which use Substrate as described above) in [goodgravy/dotfiles](//github.com/goodgravy/dotfiles).
+You can find my dotfiles (which use Full Stop as described above) in [goodgravy/dotfiles](//github.com/goodgravy/dotfiles).